nrk/phpiredis/README.md

 make && make install
 ```

-If the configuration script is unable to locate `hiredis` on your system, you can specify in which
+When the configuration script is unable to locate `hiredis` on your system, you can specify in which
 directory it can be found using `--with-hiredis-dir=` (e.g. `--with-hiredis-dir=/usr/local`).

 Phpiredis provides a basic test suite that can be launched with `make test`.
 Tests require a running